Google's Inverted Index of the Web

 A Patent on a Google Inverted Index

-Of course, when I thought about these patents, I searched for “inverted index” on the USPTO.gov website.
+When I first thought about these patents, I searched for “inverted index” on the USPTO.gov website.
 Surprisingly it returned a relevant result.

 Rather than provide details of how this patent works, I will link to it and provide the abstract, and if you want to check it out, you can do that.
 Here is that patent: